angular/angular/packages/core/src/render3/HOST.md

 let myApp: MyApp = createComponent(MyApp, myAppHostElement);
 ```

-Same operation can be repeated for the second component as well as the directive.
+In the example below, the same operation can be repeated for the second component as well as the directive.
 Notice there is no rule that the host element name (`<div>`) must match the selector of the component (`<my-component>`).
 Selectors are only used when assembling the components automatically from other templates.